-The Council of the City of Pittsburgh hereby enacts as follows:
+The Council of the City of Pittsburg hereby enacts a follows:

 Section 1.
-The Pittsburgh Code, Title 4 - Public Places and Property, Article I - Public Rights of Way Chapter 416: Obstructions, as currently written, is hereby repealed in its entirely and replaced with the following language:
+Ordinance amending the Pittsburgh Code, Title Four: Public Places and Property, Article I: Public Rights-of-Way, Chapter 416: Obstructions, by removing outdated language and / or adding specific language relative to permitting for right-of-way obstructions.